sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 hidden: false
 ---

 In this tutorial, you'll learn to extract data out of a collection of similar documents using an AI-powered visual authoring tool, Sensible Instruct.
-You'll use natural language to instruct Sensible about which data to extract from a set of similar documents, as if you were chatting with an AI bot.
+You'll use natural language to instruct Sensible about which data to extract from an example document, as if you were chatting with an AI bot.
 Sensible Instruct uses large-language models (LLMs) such as GPT-4 to extract your target information.

 You can then save your descriptions as a "config."
-Publish your config as an API endpoint, and use the endpoint to automate extracting from similar documents.
+Publish your config to automate extracting from similar documents.

-Note that you can mix and match SenseML methods with Sensible Instruct methods.
-SenseML is a a JSON-formatted, layout-based query language, and Sensible Instruct is an AI-powered subset of SenseML that you can author in the app, no JSON required.
-Use SenseML for advanced document extraction, for example, for complex document layouts.
-For simpler document extraction, author AI-powered extraction configurations using Sensible Instruct.

 Use this tutorial if you want a guided tour of configuring AI-powered document extractions in the Sensible app.
 Or see the following links:

-- For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
+- You can mix and match Sensible Instruct methods with SenseML methods for advanced config authoring.
+For more information about SenseML versus Sensible Instruct, see [Choosing extraction strategy](doc:author).
 For authoring in SenseML, see [Get started extracting with SenseML](doc:getting-started).
 - If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials:  TODO these links if possible.

 Get structured data from an auto insurance quote